honeycombio/terraform-provider-honeycombio/docs/resources/webhook_recipient.md

 * `type` - (Required) The template type, allowed types are `trigger`, `exhaustion_time`, and `budget_rate`.
 Only one template block of each type is allowed on a single recipient.
 * `body` - (Required) A JSON formatted string to represent the webhook payload.

+Optionally, when configuring custom webhooks, use the `variable` block to create custom variables that can be interpolated in a template.
+To configure a variable, at least one `template` block must also be configured.
+The `variable` block accepts the following arguments:

+* `name` - (Required) The name of the custom variable.
+Must be an alphanumeric string beginning with a lowercase letter.
+* `default_value` - (Optional) The default value for the custom variable, which can be overridden at the alert level.

 ## Attribute Reference